South Sudan police withdraw from disputed Abyei: U.N.

 The United Nations said in March that Sudan has 400-500 troops in Abyei and South Sudan has about 300 soldiers based less than two miles south of its border with Abyei.

 South Sudan seceded from Sudan in July, six months after a referendum agreed under a 2005 peace deal that ended decades of civil war that killed more than 2 million people.
-Such a vote was also planned in Abyei but never held because both sides cannot agree on who can participate.
+Such a vote was originally also planned in Abyei but was never held as both sides have been unable to agree on who can participate.

 A senior Western diplomat said on Wednesday that it was often difficult to verify allegations South Sudan and Sudan are making against each other.
 But he said that if the two sides fail to withdraw from the disputed border area of Abyei by May 16 as demanded by the council, talk of sanctions would begin.

-The United States welcomed the withdrawal of the South Sudanese police and urged Sudan to pull its troops out of Abyei and end aerial bombardments of South Sudan.
-Khartoum has denied launching airstrikes on its neighbor.

-“We urge all parties to abide by their agreement to a cessation of hostilities and the resumption of negotiations on outstanding security and political issues,” U.S. Ambassador to the United Nations Susan Rice said in a statement.

-The Security Council is due to vote on the renewal of the mandate for the U.N. peacekeeping force in Abyei on May 16.
+The security council is due to vote on the renewal of the mandate for the U.N. peacekeeping force on May 16.

 Distrust runs deep between the neighbors, who are at loggerheads over the position of their shared border and how much the landlocked south should pay to transport its oil through Sudan.